Amlyze/amltrix-data/markdown/actors.md

 - Operating within jurisdictions with weak oversight, making it difficult for financial institutions to trace beneficial ownership or identify the true source of funds.

 These entities serve as nominal business fronts, merging illicit proceeds with purported commercial inflows to complete the final integration stage of laundering.
+- [Commingling Environmental Crime Proceeds](https://framework.amltrix.com/techniques/T0057) — These entities, established with minimal active operations, are used to:

+- Conceal beneficial ownership and hide true control structures.
+- Commingle illicit profits from environmental crimes with legitimate income streams.

+Unclear operational activities and falsified corporate records hinder financial institutions’ customer due diligence efforts and mask the true source of funds.
+- [Trade-based Transaction Manipulation](https://framework.amltrix.com/techniques/T0111) — Shell or front companies facilitate trade-based laundering by:

+- Holding commercial bank accounts to receive or remit payments tied to over- or under-invoiced shipments.
+- Obscuring beneficial owners behind corporate structures, making it harder for financial institutions to track the real parties behind transactions.
+- Conducting minimal genuine commerce, yet issuing or settling invoices used to justify cross-border funds movement.
+- [Forging or Altering Financial Instruments](https://framework.amltrix.com/techniques/T0126) — They act as nominal corporate structures to issue or receive forged financial instruments, simulating legitimate trade transactions while concealing the true origin of funds.
+By leveraging falsified documentation, such as letters of credit and invoices, these entities impair due diligence measures and facilitate the layering of illicit proceeds.
+- [Insurance Beneficiary Substitution](https://framework.amltrix.com/techniques/T0089) — Shell or front companies serve as policyholders or premium contributors without a legitimate business purpose, obscuring the real owners of illicit funds.
+This practice:

+- Masks beneficial ownership by inserting corporate entities lacking active operations.
+- Frustrates financial institutions' ability to identify the true origin and control of the insurance policy.
+- [Mirror Trading](https://framework.amltrix.com/techniques/T0101) — - These legal entities, often with no real operations, provide account structures for booking mirrored trades under nominal business activity.
+- Criminals use shell or front companies to disguise beneficial ownership and conduct offsetting trades across multiple jurisdictions.
+- Financial institutions face enhanced risk when transactions originate from entities without verifiable commercial functions or transparent ownership.
+- [Human Trafficking](https://framework.amltrix.com/techniques/T0058) — Shell or front businesses—such as massage parlors, bars, or recruitment agencies—are used to:

+- Commingle illicit proceeds from forced labor or sexual exploitation with legitimate income.
+- Generate false payrolls or underreport wages, masking the true source of funds and obscuring connections to trafficked persons.
+- [Circular Letters of Credit](https://framework.amltrix.com/techniques/T0071) — Shell or front companies are established across multiple jurisdictions to:

+- Open letters of credit referencing each other, creating the illusion of legitimate trade.
+- Hide genuine ownership and operational details, making it difficult for banks to ascertain the economic reality behind the alleged transactions.
+- [Multiple Citizenship Identities](https://framework.amltrix.com/techniques/T0024) — Shell or front companies compound multiple citizenship identity misuse by:

+- Allowing criminals to register corporate entities under alternate nationalities, obscuring the true beneficial owner.
+- Layering these entities across various jurisdictions, making it extraordinarily difficult for investigators to trace ownership.
+- Combining multiple passports with corporate records to further fragment due diligence efforts and benefit from weakened AML controls.
+- [Trade Finance Manipulation](https://framework.amltrix.com/techniques/T0074) — Shell or front companies, including import-export fronts, enable layering through:

+- Serving as nominal buyers or sellers to obtain letters of credit or pre-shipment financing.
+- Issuing falsified documentation that conceals the true ownership and nature of funds.
+- Creating complex cross-border chains of transactions that appear to represent genuine trade.
+- [Cigarette Smuggling](https://framework.amltrix.com/techniques/T0048.002) — Shell or front companies integrate illicit cigarette proceeds by:

+- Mixing contraband profits with nominal commercial activity, disguising their criminal origin.
+- Issuing false invoices or accounting records that appear to reflect legitimate trade, confusing financial institution due diligence.
+- Providing a corporate façade that masks the beneficial ownership of smuggled proceeds.
+- [Construction Project Schemes](https://framework.amltrix.com/techniques/T0010.001) — Shell or front companies are leveraged to:

+- Receive inflated payments or subcontracting fees with limited or nonexistent legitimate operations.
+- Obscure ultimate beneficial owners and layer funds across multiple corporate accounts.

+Financial institutions struggle to track real money flows, as these companies appear in official documentation yet lack genuine commercial activity.
+- [Undisclosed Payment Aggregation](https://framework.amltrix.com/techniques/T0138) — Shell or front companies receive blended proceeds from undisclosed payment aggregation by:

+- Appearing as legitimate entities to which repeated transfers are made from aggregated merchant accounts.
+- Obscuring the final recipients, complicating beneficial ownership checks and investigations.

+Financial institutions struggle to trace the true purpose of these transactions when front entities pose as legitimate businesses.
+- [Payroll Tax Evasion](https://framework.amltrix.com/techniques/T0147.001) — Established or purchased with minimal disclosure requirements to shuttle wages without proper withholding and evade payroll-related taxes by:

+- Operating under nominal or fictitious ownership, concealing the true controllers from financial institutions.
+- Handling payroll expenses for large crews off-the-books, masking the real wage base from tax authorities.
+- Facilitating the layering of illicit funds by routing payments and withdrawals through accounts in the shell company's name.
+- [Casino Mule Networks](https://framework.amltrix.com/techniques/T0011.003) — Shell or front companies open accounts to receive casino-issued checks or wire transfers following the initial chip redemption.
+By inserting these entities between the casino payouts and the real beneficiaries, they obscure beneficial ownership and hinder financial institutions' ability to track the laundered funds.
+- [Red/Green Clause Letters of Credit](https://framework.amltrix.com/techniques/T0074.002) — Shell or front companies serve as beneficiaries or intermediaries by:

+- Receiving advance payments for fictitious or inflated shipments under red/green clause letters of credit.
+- Concealing beneficial ownership, complicating financial institutions' due diligence, and obscuring the origin of illicit funds.
+- Enabling multi-layered transactions that mask ultimate recipients and sources of capital.
 - [Misappropriation of Public Funds](https://framework.amltrix.com/techniques/T0051.001) — Shell or front companies conceal the origin of misappropriated public assets by:

 - Holding and transferring funds under nominal or fictitious operations.